BICCN/cell-locator/README.md

 | Annotation Thickness  | 1                    | 10                       |
 | Slice Step Size       | 1                    | 10                       |
 | Slice Offset          | `<slice step size>`  | `<slice step size> * 10` |

+## Known Issues

+* Inserting point in a `Spline` annotation does not work reliably.
+Workaround by switch the annotation type to `PolyLine` and then inserting the point.
+See [#80](https://github.com/BICCN/cell-locator/issues/80)
+* For Roll, pitch and yaw, the angle mappings differ from the coordinate system the lab uses.
+See [#81](https://github.com/BICCN/cell-locator/issues/81)
+* After using Ctrl+w and restarting the application, `mm` unit prefix is displayed instead of `um`.
+See [#89](https://github.com/BICCN/cell-locator/issues/89)